The Latest: Trump and Putin begin talks on possible deal to end Russia-Ukraine war

 Putin will lay flowers at the tomb of Soviet pilots in Alaska

-Russian state news agency RIA Novosti quoted Kremlin spokesman Dmitry Peskov as saying that Russian President Vladimir Putin will lay flowers at the tomb of Soviet pilots in Alaska after his summit with U.S. President Donald Trump.
+Russian state news agency RIA Novosti quoted Kremlin spokesman Dmitry Peskov as saying that Putin will lay flowers at the tomb of Soviet pilots in Alaska after his summit with Trump.

 The stage — or tarmac — is set for Trump-Putin arrival